StoglRobotics/ros_team_workspace/docs/use-cases/operating_system/create_setup_workspace.rst

 If you want to omit any of input parameters use ``"-"`` as argument.
 Default value for ``<WS_FOLDER>`` is "workspace".

+.. _uc-setup-docker-workspace:

 Docker workspace
 ------------------

 .. code-block:: bash
    :caption: How to setup a workspace inside a docker container.
    :name: setup docker workspace

-   setup-ros-workspace-docker ROS_DISTRO WS_FOLDER WS_PREFIX WS_SUFFIX. code-block:: bash
+   setup-ros-workspace-docker ROS_DISTRO WS_FOLDER WS_PREFIX WS_SUFFIX.

 Like the script ``setup-ros-workspace`` the ``setup-ros-workspace-docker`` creates a new local ROS workspace.
 Then a Ubuntu docker container gets built and the created workspace is mounted inside the docker container under the home directory.
 The first time a docker container is build can take quite a while.
 When the first build is finished you are directly connected as user inside the container.
 You can verify this by checking if your hostname has changed.
 To exit a container simply type the ``exit`` command.